Superfluid Picture for Rotating Space-Times: Introduction

 The various developments of quantum field theory in curved space-time have left the false impression that general relativity and quantum mechanics are compatible.
 Actually though certain predictions of classical general relativity such as closed time-like curves and event horizons are in conflict with a quantum mechanical description of space-time itself.
 In particular, a quantum mechanical description of any system requires a universal time.
 In practice, universal time is defined by means of synchronization of atomic clocks, but such synchronization is not possible in space-times with event horizons or closed time-like curves.
-It has been suggested \cite{GC92} that the way a global time is established in Nature is via the occurrence of off-diagonal long-range quantum coherence in the vacuum state.
-This leads to a very different picture of compact astrophysical objects from that predicted by general relativity \cite{CHLS00,MM01,M96,M97,M98}.
-In this Letter, we wish to point out the salient differences between the general relativistic description of rotating space-times and the picture offered by the assumption that the vacuum state is a quantum condensate.
+It has been suggested~\cite{GC92} that the way a global time is established in Nature is via the occurrence of off-diagonal long-range quantum coherence in the vacuum state.
+This leads to a very different picture of compact astrophysical objects from that predicted by general relativity~\cite{CHLS00,MM01,M96,M97,M98,CM0708}.